youngledo/sdkman-gui/README.md

 **English** | [中文](README_ZH.md)

-> A modern graphical management tool for SDKMAN, providing an App Store-like user experience.
+> A modern graphical management tool for SDKMAN, providing an Applite-like user experience.

 Built with JavaFX 25 + Maven 4.0, inspired by Applite's design aesthetic, offering an elegant GUI interface for SDKMAN.